AvinashMahala/ClusterGenie/Plan.md

 ## Holistic Gaps & Ideas
 - **Relationship visibility**: The UI and API should clearly show which cluster owns each droplet; without that the demo cannot emphasize cluster-specific provisioning.
 - **Diagnosis workflow**: Implement buttons should transition from insight to job creation; currently the page is read-only.
-- **Kafka consumers**: As long as only the producer exists, downstream reactions (scaling/auto provisioning) cannot be shown.
+- **Kafka consumers**: Consumers and the event handler are implemented — focus on robustness, integration tests, and worker-pool improvements for production readiness.
 - **Monitoring UX**: Metrics history lacks pagination/filters and does not highlight cluster selection.
 - **Concurrency narrative**: Rate limiting, goroutines, and channels are not currently surfaced in docs or UI, which weakens the demo’s resilience story.
 - **Rate limiter & concurrency**: Plan out shared rate limiter service and channel-based workers to reuse across job/action endpoints.
 - **Additional improvements**: Look for missing health checks, logging, or auto-scaling heuristics while building Phase 6 workflows.

-- **Current Status**: Phase 1–4 complete; Phase 5 event chain is in progress and Phases 6/7 are pending.
+- **Current Status**: Phase 1–5 complete; Phase 6/7 are pending.
 - **Feedback Loop**: After each microphase, test manually and note issues here.
 Iterate as needed.
 - **Risks**: Docker complexity—mitigate with simple configs.
 LLM mocks—ensure they're realistic.
 - **Timeline**: 1-2 weeks total, adjustable based on feedback.